Police: Las Vegas journalist dies in stabbing outside home | Entertainment

 Police: Las Vegas journalist dies in stabbing outside home

-A Las Vegas journalist was stabbed to death outside his home and police are looking for a suspect, authorities said.
-Las Vegas Metropolitan Police officers found investigative reporter Jeff German dead with stab wounds around 10:30 am Saturday after authorities received a 911 call, reported the Las Vegas Review-Journal.
-It appears the 69-year-old German was in an altercation with another person that led to the stabbing, which is believed to be an isolated incident, police said.
+A Las Vegas investigative reporter was stabbed to death outside his home and police are looking for a suspect, authorities said.
+Las Vegas Metropolitan Police officers found journalist Jeff German, 69, dead with stab wounds around 10:30 am Saturday after authorities received a 911 call, the Las Vegas Review-Journal reported.
+German died of “multiple sharp force injuries” in a homicide, the Clark County Office of the Coroner/Medical Examiner said Sunday.
+It appears German was in an altercation with another person that led to the stabbing, which is believed to be an isolated incident, police said.
 “We believe the altercation took place outside of the home,” Capt.
 Dori Koren, a Las Vegas Metropolitan Police Department spokesman, said at a news conference.
 “We do have some leads.
 We are pursuing a suspect but the suspect is outstanding.”
 Glenn Cook, the Review-Journal's executive editor, said German had not communicated any concerns about his personal safety or any threats made against him to anyone in the newspaper's leadership.

 “The Review-Journal family is devastated to lose Jeff,” Cook said in a statement.
 “He was the gold standard of the news business.
 It's hard to imagine what Las Vegas would be like today without his many years of shining a bright light on dark places.”
 German joined the Review-Journal in 2010 after more than two decades at the Las Vegas Sun, where he was a columnist and reporter who covered courts, politics, labor, government and organized crime.